Introduction to Players Clubs

 - Free slots play: There’s usually a maximum amount of slots play that can be earned.
 I’ve gotten as high as $250, twice a week.

-- Shorter service lines: Most often, there’s usually nobody else in the short line no matter how many are in the other tier lines.
+- Shorter service lines: There’s usually nobody else in the short line, no matter how many are in the other tier lines.
 And the eyes of the people in the lower-tier lines follow you….

 - Pro-Tip: At casino promotions, make sure to ask a casino employee if it’s okay to go to the head of any promotional line.
-And arrive early at the promotion, so you can go in advance of most others.
+And arrive early at the promotion so that you can go in advance of most others.

 - Complimentary Gifts: Frankly, I hope you have a spare room where you live for all the free stuff.
 They make great holiday re-gifts.
 Or, try selling some of them on eBay.